Trans-Siberian Orchestra: Fans and crew

 Paul O'Neill constantly stated that the fans own the band: "TSO's goal is to make the best albums and concerts we possibly can, sparing no amount of time or expense and then charge the lowest possible price.
 No musician or singer is on the TSO flight deck for the money.
 We do it because we love the energy from the crowd especially the kids.
 Also in Trans Siberian Orchestra the crew are as much a member of the band as anyone on the flight deck.
 They actually have the hardest jobs.
 They are the first ones in and the last ones out.
 Watching them at work is like watching a well choreographed ballet or military operation.
 TSO could not be TSO without them and we know it."
 Al Pitrelli summed it up more humorously, "No one in TSO is paid to be on the stage, that we do for free.
 The money is to stay out of trouble on our off time."

-Over the years, O'Neill consistently thanks the audience, referring to them as the second half of Trans-Siberian Orchestra and that without them TSO would just be notes and words echoing in an empty arena.
+Over the years, O'Neill consistently thanked the audience, referring to them as the second half of Trans-Siberian Orchestra and that without them TSO would just be notes and words echoing in an empty arena.
 "The fans' enthusiasm and energy power the stage show as much, if not more, than any local electric company."